dgerrells/advent-of-code/src/day10/readme.md

 I refactored and did this and it worked.
 Well my single test case passed.
 I try again having previously failed for submitting my solution and I see the little gold star.
 Awesome!
 As I look at this I can tell there are improvements that can be done and I do not like the test coverage I ended up with.
 My solution doesn't have a define correct function for inputs that have odd structures like adding 100 values to one bot.
 I am ok with this for now.

 Clean up some code and commit.
 Off to part 2.

+## Part 2

+Ok this one is a give me.
+We just look at the graph data outputs and return that.
+I could just reuse the same func but I wrote a small wrapper that just returns the outputs as a map.

+Wrote an example tests against this and it worked.
+Checked my answer with input and it passed.
+Another star!
+Yes!
+Winnnniiiing

+For real though, I went back to looking at writing some better tests for this.
+I came up with an idea but I will have to come back to it.
+I added my idea as a comment in the test file.

+I noticed that my main file does not have any error handling so I updated that.

+I am kinda ok right now but will sleep on it and come back later.

+Commit :)

+## Final Thoughts

+Ok, I again had an issue with a bad assumption on how the problem worked which again made me have to rework but rework and not restart completely.
+Also, after I wrote down my assumptions and idea first, I implemented it much quicker and without issues.
+I did get the incorrect solution working without error and kinda correct fast.
+Now, I did have to go back and redo some work which took time and digging into the problem more but this I think is a marked improvement over the previous day.

+My next idea is to double down.
+I want to not only well layout my assumptions and idea but before I implement them, validate that certain edge cases are handled.

+Also, generative testing sounds like a really fun way of maybe trying edge cases.
+I think it would have given been better to start with writing some test cases built with a generative testing lib well before thinking about the solution even!
+This will make sure I have a strong understanding of the domain and how things are working before I try to solve anything.

+Awesome.
+Hopefully, I can apply some of this in the future.
+Maybe I can come back and revisit some of the testing here.